 Recipe Variations

-- Splash of citrus – add a squeeze of lemon juice, lime juice, or orange juice to the fully sautéed spinach.
+- Add a splash of citrus: squeeze lemon, lime, or orange juice into the fully sautéed spinach.

 Ingredients